5 Places to See Orangutans in the Wild

 Spotting orangutans in Tanjung is all but guaranteed.
 To maximise your chances, tour the park in a klotok, a traditional wooden boat that cruises the waterways for two or three days at a time.
 You will sleep and eat onboard, meaning you are constantly exposed to the surrounding forest and its orange-haired inhabitants.
 There are also feeding stations scattered along the banks of the Sekonyer River, so you’ll often see orangutans and proboscis monkeys stopping off for a snack.

 The locals who live in and around Gunung Leuser have such a close relationship with the orangutans here that they even have names for most of them!
 A two-day guided hike – departing from the village of Bukit Lawang – should quickly reveal some of these tame primates; just be sure to keep looking up into the tree canopy above.

 Batang Ai National Park

-WHERE?
+Where?
 Sarawak, Malaysian Borneo

-By night in this nine-square-mile national park you’ll spot fireflies, dancing over the Batang Ai and Lubang Baya rivers, then, by day, there’s the orangutans.
-In fact, Bantang Ai has the highest orangutan population density in central Borneo, making your chances of seeing one in the wild pretty high.
+By night in this nine-square-mile national park you’ll spot fireflies dancing over the Batang Ai and Lubang Baya rivers, then, by day, there’s the orangutans.
+In fact, Batang Ai has the highest orangutan population density in central Borneo, making your chances of seeing one in the wild pretty high.
 That said, you must undertake some of the park’s four hikes if you have any hope of a sighting – be sure to hire a ranger and bring plenty of food and drink before embarking on your trek.